flashbots/sync-proxy/README.md

 ## Getting Started

-Run a BN pointing to the proxy (default is `localhost:25590`).
-To run with multiple ELs running, run the proxy specifying the EL endpoints (make sure to point to the authenticated port).
+* Run a BN with the execution endpoint pointing to the proxy (default is `localhost:25590`).
+* Start the proxy with a flag specifying one or multiple EL endpoints (make sure to point to the authenticated port).

 ```bash
 git clone https://github.com/flashbots/sync-proxy.git